 This was a wonderful opportunity to try the PirateBox out in a public space.
 I am eager and interested in doing it again, so if you run an event or a conference and want to set one of these up, it is a service I can offer or just point you in the right direction.
 I found it very easy to build with the newest software, and all of the parts can be found on Amazon.com (with the battery and $5 for the toy box, the costs was $84).

 Do you want a treasureBox, conferenceBox, MakeUpYourNameForABox?
 Let me kno!
 I can help.

-The post "TreasureBox, an Open Ed Conference PirateBox" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2012/11/treasurebox/) on November 11, 2012.
+The post "TreasureBox, an Open Ed Conference PirateBox" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2012/11/treasurebox/) on November 11, 2012.